Niño Hamburguesa

-Ivan Flores (born January 30, 1996) is a Mexican luchador professional wrestler, better known by his ring name Niño Hamburguesa.
-He currently signed to Lucha Libre AAA Worldwide (AAA).
+Ivan Flores (born January 30, 1996) is a Mexican luchador professional wrestler, better known by his ring name Niño Hamburguesa (Hamburguer Kid).
+He is signed to WWE and Lucha Libre AAA Worldwide (AAA).
 He is a former AAA World Mixed Tag Team Champion with Big Mami.

 Professional wrestling career

-Lucha Libre AAA Worldwide (2014–present)
+Lucha Libre AAA Worldwide / WWE (2014–present)

 On June 19, 2017, in Nuevo Laredo, Hamburguesa and Mami competed for the AAA World Mixed Tag Team Championship defeating Venum and Lady Shani to win the title.
 On May 31, 2018, in Pachuca, Hamburguesa and Mami had their first defense defeating Villano III Jr. & La Hiedra.
 Their second defense took place on August 25 in Triplemanía XXVI who defeated Dinastía & Lady Maravilla, El Hijo del Vikingo & Vanilla Vargas and Angelikal & La Hiedra.
 Their third defense took place on March 16 in Rey de Reyes who defeated Maravilla and Villano III Jr., where the feud between Maravilla and Mami began.
 On August 3, 2019, in Triplemanía XXVII, Hamburguesa and Mami lost their titles to Maravilla and Villano, where it was a four-way tag team match, which also included the teams of Australian Suicide & Vanilla and Sammy Guevara & Scarlett Bordeaux in their fourth defense, ending their 775-day reign, being the second longest reign of the championship.

+It was reported that Hamburguesa had signed with WWE on May 5, 2025 as part of WWE's acquisition of AAA.